Maximal Objectives in the Multi-armed Bandit with Applications: Introduction

-To address this problem, we can use the MAB framework: the set of arms is the set of novice workers, the reward of an arm is the random increment in the skill level of the worker after performing a job, and the number of training jobs available is $T$.
-Assuming that $T$ is not too large, the random increments may be assumed to be i.i.d. over time.
-The mean of these increments can be interpreted as the unknown learning rate or the {\it trainability} of a worker.
-Given $K$ workers, the goal is to adaptively allocate the jobs to these workers to maximize the smallest terminal skill level amongst the top $m\leq K$ (where $m\approx qK$) most terminally skilled workers.
-Our objective corresponds to the case where $m=1$, and is a significant step towards solving this general problem.
+To address this problem, we can use the MAB framework: the set of arms is the set of new service workers, the reward of an arm is the random increment in the worker's total rating (i.e., the rating received) after performing a job, and the number of jobs available for learning is $T$.
+Given $K$ workers, the goal is to adaptively allocate the jobs to them to maximize the average terminal total rating amongst the top $1\leq m\leq K$ (where $m\approx qK$) best-rated workers.
+This motivates the model and the general objective we consider.
+While our primary focus is on the max objective, i.e., the case of $m=1$, we use our insights from this setting to design a well-performing algorithm for the case where $m>1$.
+In Section~\ref{sec:numerics_market}, we discuss how we can implement the resulting algorithms in a dynamic market model where service workers continuously arrive and depart, and there is a finite capacity of incoming jobs, using a ``cohorting" approach.

-\item {\bf Training for external competitions.} Related to the above application, the objective we consider is also relevant to the problem of developing advanced talent within a region for participation in external competitions like Science Olympiads, the Olympic games, etc., with limited training resources.
-In these settings, only the terminal skill levels of those finally chosen to represent the region matter.
-The resources spent on others, despite resulting in skill advancement, are effectively wasteful.
-This feature is not captured by the sum objective, while it is effectively captured by the max objective, particularly in situations where one individual will finally be chosen to represent the region.